Lane Cove: Greenwich Library

-Lane Cove Aquatic Centre
+Lane Cove Aquatic Leisure Centre

-Lane Cove Aquatic Centre contains a 50-metre swimming pool, a 25-metre swimming pool, a shallow pool for toddlers and young children and a well equipped gym.
+Lane Cove Aquatic Leisure Centre contains a 50-metre swimming pool, a 25-metre swimming pool, a shallow pool for toddlers and young children and a well-equipped gym.
 There are also water springs, a sauna, spa and a kiosk.

 Transport

 The Gore Hill Freeway, which brings traffic from the city, the airport and southern suburbs connects to two major roads at Lane Cove - the Pacific Highway which travels north and Epping Road which goes north-west.
 The traffic problems at these intersections led to the construction of the Lane Cove Tunnel, which takes vehicles straight from the Gore Hill Expressway to the M2.
 Cars can now travel from the Baulkham Hills Shire to the airport without having to pass a single set of traffic lights (although there are tolls to pay in each direction).
-Since the opening of the Lane Cove Tunnel, two lanes of Epping Road between Mowbray Road and Lane Cove have been removed, with the left lane in each direction becoming a Bus Lane, reducing Epping Road in some sections to one lane in each direction for general traffic and increasing congestion.
+Since the opening of the Lane Cove Tunnel, two lanes of Epping Road between Mowbray Road and Lane Cove have been removed, with the left lane in each direction becoming a bus lane, reducing Epping Road in some sections to one lane in each direction for general traffic and increasing congestion.
 Getting in and out of Lane Cove can take 20 – 30 minutes in a car in peak hour.

 Lane Cove was the terminus of one of Sydney's northern tram lines, which closed in the late 1950s.
 Trams operated to Wynyard in the city and Balmoral via Crows Nest.
 The current 254 bus route largely follows the city route from Longueville Road to Wynyard via Crows Nest and North Sydney.
-The now-defunct 140 bus route From Manly to Epping follows a large section of the old Balmoral route.
 A new major bus interchange constructed at the intersection of Epping Road and Longueville Road, as part of the Lane Cove tunnel works, opened in March 2008 with approximately 25 separate bus routes (including school routes) operating from here.

-This provides connections to north-west Sydney with services to Castle Hill and Rouse Hill operated by HillsBus, and publicly operated services to Chatswood, Epping, North Sydney, Macquarie Park/Centre, Gladesville and Drummoyne.
-City (QVB) Express services are extremely busy during morning peak.
+Busways operates services to King Street Wharf, McMahons Point, Riverview, Gladesville, Epping and Macquarie Centre.
+CDC NSW operate services to Castle Hill, Rouse Hill and the Queen Victoria Building.
+Transit Systems NSW operate services to Chatswood and Westfield Burwood.

 A cyclepath has been constructed along the southern edge of Epping Road from the Pacific Highway to the Lane Cove River.
 This cyclepath links to the Gore Hill Freeway Cyclepath.
 Connecting cyclepaths allow cyclists to journey to Chatswood, North Sydney, Willoughby and the Macquarie Park area.

-A ferry service that travels someway down the Lane Cove River, stops at Longueville Wharf and Greenwich Wharf.
+A Captain Cook Cruises ferry service that travels someway down the Lane Cove River, stops at Longueville, Northwood and Greenwich.